csprincedaniel/SpringBootApiEndpoints/README.md

 I will write the data to variables or objects.
 I will not use an official database yet until it's time for my discord clone project.

 BONUS: I will also have a front end call to the back end to have a mini full stack application!

+(To run application you must make sure the spring boot server is running.
+Go to ) com.example.demo.DemoApplication.Java, and press run in visual studio.
+Then you can open any of the html files and it should connect.
+You must have java installed on your computer.